 Pay attention, in Russia, the law stipulates that all kids between 0-12 years old must have a car seat or a booster while taking a car:

-- Kids between 0-7 years must have a car seat/booster, corresponding to a kid’s weight, whether kid seats on the front or the back seat of the car.
+- 0-7 years old kids must have a car seat/booster, corresponding to a kid’s weight, whether kid seats on the front or the back seat of the car.

-- Kids between 7-12 years can sit in the back seat of the car with no car seat, but the seatbelts must be fastened.
+- 7-12 years old kids can sit in the back seat of the car with no car seat, but the seatbelts must be fastened.
 You must use a car seat if your kid is in the front seat of the car.

-- Kids 12+ years seat as adult passengers (no car seat needed, but the seatbelts are fastened).
+- 12+ years old kids seat as adult passengers (no car seat needed, but the seatbelts are fastened).

 While booking a taxi, you can book a car seat, too (mention you need one while booking).
-Some taxi services offer kids’ seats and boosters for free.
+Some taxi services (like Taxovichkof) offer kids’ seats and boosters for free.